-Barely two years passed before Bishop Aleida was again transferred, this time as Archbishop of Belem do Parà, a very extensive diocese in the North.
-There the zealous Pastor spent ten years, generously spending himself as he always did, working for God’s glory.
+Barely two years passed before Bishop Almeida was again transferred, this time as Archbishop of Belem do Parà, a very extensive diocese in the North.
+There, the zealous Pastor spent ten years, generously spending himself as he always did, working for God’s glory.

 Archbishop of Foraleza

-In 1941 he was transferred to the very important diocese of Foraleza, the capital of the state of Ceara.
-Here he gave his very best working for 22 years, as an expression of Don Bosco's Da Mihi Animas.
-He was aware that first evangelisation consisted in giving people and poor families back their dignity.
-He founded clincis, the St Joseph's Hospital, free schools for the ordinary people, workers groups.
+In 1941, he was transferred to the very important diocese of Foraleza, the capital of the state of Ceara.
+Here, he gave his very best working for 22 years, as an expression of Don Bosco's Da Mihi Animas.
+He was aware that first evangelization consisted in giving people and poor families back their dignity.
+He founded clincis, the St. Joseph's Hospital, free schools for the ordinary people, workers groups.
 He opened a soup kitchen for the poor and Archdiocesan social services.

 Built up social services and founded a Congregation